Case Study - Corridor Digital

 Q: How much system RAM do I need?

 A: The amount of RAM you need is going to depend on the complexity of your renders.
 In general, however, rendering in Keyshot does not need a huge amount of RAM - most users will find that 32GB of RAM should be more than adequate.
-For those who do need more, our single and dual CPU configurations allow for 256GB and 512GB respectively.
+For those who do need more, our single and dual CPU configurations allow for 256GB and 512GB of RAM respectively.

 Q: Should I use an SSD?